 Get the Samsung if you want the better audio quality for music and care for a more premium setup, but if you want a good performance to price ratio, then get the Vizio.

-The bar feels decently well-made, but is covered in a fabric mesh which may get ripped or dirty over time, though it looks slightly more premium than some other budget soundbars.
-Overall, this soundbar provides good price-to-performance ratio for enjoying your movies or music, and its neutral and well-balanced sound profile should please most people.
+The bar feels decently well-made but is covered in a fabric mesh that may get ripped or dirty over time, though it looks slightly more premium than some other budget soundbars.
+Overall, this soundbar provides a good price-to-performance ratio for enjoying your movies or music, and its neutral and well-balanced sound profile should please most people.
+On the other hand, if you'd like a bit of a better bass performance and don't mind paying a little extra for it, check out the more recent 2019 Yamaha YAS-209, which also now features Alexa built-in and Wi-Fi compatibility.

 Our recommendations above are what we think are currently the best soundbars for music for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).